JacobPaerre/Security-mini-project-1/report/report.md

 ### Cross-site scripting attacks (XSS)

 To ensure that it is not possible to write any html code that will corrupt or run malicious scripts on our program we have added a sanitize to the note input field on our website.
 This checks for any malicious input and sanitizes it accordingly.
 This is done by using the bleach library and adding a function sanitize_input that is run before the value of the note input field is used in the code.

+### Secure Session Cookies

+We have set the session cookie to be secure, so it will only be sent over HTTPS.
+This is done by setting the `SESSION_COOKIE_SECURE` to `True` in the config.
+We also set the `SESSION_COOKIE_HTTPONLY` to `True` to prevent the cookie from being accessed by JavaScript.